anarusdiati/iris-python/README.md

 # iris-python
-Machine learning using Iris dataset
+Machine learning using Iris dataset (all is plain with no related-machine-learning-library)
 - Python 3
 - Jupyter Notebook